Slow Down for Neighborhood Safety

 (Creates ice ridges that can damage other vehicles and create dangerous conditions for pedestrians.)

 Residents can request and print a temporary street parking pass online (limited to three days).
+Please note that permits cannot be honored during snow plowing/removal on City streets.

 Click Here to Request Permit